Skip to content ↓

 Tips for families when sharing stories with young children

-• Enjoy a cuddle or snuggle when you share a story, children will learn to associate story time as happy, safe and fun.
+• Enjoy a cuddle or snuggle when you share a story.
+Children will learn to associate story time with being happy, safe and having fun.

 • Tell your child who and what the author and illustrator are and do.
 They will start to recognise the style of writing and pictures of their favourite stories.